tytydraco/yessleep/out/All_My_Exes_Die_After_We_Break_Up__The_Curse_of_Hollyeve_Colin__Part_1.md

 I didn’t think anything of it until I started to feel like I was no longer alone and the smell kept getting more and more intense.

-I walked into the kitchen, wondering if I had left something burning on the stove or something.
-I was greeted by a blinding plume of smoke as soon as I opened the door and stepped in.
+I walked into the kitchen, wondering if I had left something burning on the stove or something.I was greeted by a blinding plume of smoke as soon as I opened the door and stepped in.
 I couldn’t see anything.
 I could only feel and hear.

 I felt a cold hand strong on my neck and I heard someone crying uncontrollably and hyperventilating.
 Then I heard them asking over and over and over again - *why?*